 Promotion – Using techniques such as events, promos, ads and stunts to create and stimulate interest in a person, product, organization or cause.

 Public Relations Research – The term public relations research does not describe specific types of research methodology such as content analysis, public opinion polls or readership surveys.
 Instead, the term refers to any type of research that yields data for use in planning and evaluating public relations efforts.
-Four basic categories of public relations research activities are most common: environmental monitoring, public relations audits, communication audits and social audits.
+Four basic categories of public relations research activities are most common: media monitoring, public relations audits, communication audits and social audits.
 Public relations research can be formal or informal, primary or secondary, qualitative or quantitative, etc.